home / mcp / talk to figma mcp server

 set_multiple_annotations

-Batch create or update several annotations efficiently.
+Batch create or update multiple annotations efficiently.

 scan_nodes_by_types